Usha Vance, wife of Trump's VP pick, has deep ties to India – DW – 07/17/2024

 Usha Vance, wife of Trump's VP pick, has deep ties to IndiaJuly 17, 2024

-Born in 1986 to Indian immigrants from the southern state of Andhra Pradesh, Chilukuri Vance grew up in an ethnically diverse San Diego suburb.
+Vance was born Usha Chilukuri in 1986 to Indian immigrants from the southern state of Andhra Pradesh, and grew up in an ethnically diverse San Diego suburb.
 Her father, Krish Chilukuri, is an aerospace engineer and university lecturer, and her mother, Lakshmi, is a professor of molecular biology.

-Chilukuri Vance was raised in a devout Hindu household, which she credits with instilling a deep sense of faith and a set of values that have guided her path to success.
+Vance has credited her devout Hindu household as a child with instilling a deep sense of faith and a set of values that have guided her path to success.

 'A powerful female voice'